hayesjosh/manifoldhw/README.md

 ## Questions

-You should have been invited to private channel called `<your name>-interview-room` in the "Cortex Interview" Slack Workspace.
-If you have any questions about this homework assignment, please feel free to message `@sprad` in this channel.
+You should have been invited to private channel called `<your name>-interview-room` in the "Manifold Interview" Slack Workspace.
+If you have any questions about this homework assignment, please feel free to message `@sdey` in this channel.

 Good Luck!!!